boeboe/envoy-wasm-plugins/print-properties/README.md

 | `onHttpResponseTrailers` | Called when response trailers arrive | `propertiesPrinting` struct |
 | `onHttpStreamDone` | Called before the host deletes this context.
 You can retrieve the HTTP request/response information (such as headers, etc.) during this call.
 This can be used to implement logging features | propertiesPrinting struct |

-The `propertiesPrinting` struct look like this:
+The `propertiesPrinting` struct contains the available properties that can be printed:

 | Parameter | Description | Type | Documentation Link |
 |-----------|-------------|------|--------------------|